HOA Hurricane Preparedness

 Why does an HOA need to have a Hurricane Preparedness Plan?

-It is part of an HOA’s duty to protect the well-being of their community and act in the best interest of their residents.
-Although having a Hurricane Preparedness Plan will certainly not save your community from being hit by a hurricane, it will assist your association and residents to be prepared when the time comes.
+It is part of an HOA’s duty to protect their community’s well-being and act in their residents’ best interest.
+Although having a Hurricane Preparedness Plan will certainly not save your community from being hit by a hurricane, it will assist your association and residents be prepared when the time comes.
 Ultimately, having a plan will help minimize health, safety, and monetary risks for the entire community.

 Roles the HOA plays in preparedness: